bexilsley.com ✴

 I used to love the tactile sensation of flipping through these, the rhythm of the plastic, helping him pick a game.
 Each one had a solitary handwritten title on a generic label, so when we played, we had to choose what sounded interesting based on that alone.

 I liked K240 (a thrilling fusion of space combat and ... mining logistics) and Valhalla: Before the War.
 These two were particularly engaging to me because they talked - as in, there were speaking voices in the games.
 Valhalla’s protagonist would break the fourth wall and speak directly to the player.
-The voices were grainy and weirdly compressed, but not unsettling.
+The voices were robotic and weirdly compressed, but not unsettling.
 Warm, somehow.

 The Amiga had superior audio for its time which made real sampled speech possible thanks to its built-in ‘Paula’ sound chip.
-Mid-1990s was perhaps a little late to be blown away by this, but these were the first games I remember seeing, a little while before we’d get a Playstation 1, so hearing speech was a genuine thrill for me.
+Mid-1990s was perhaps a little late to be blown away by this, but these were the first games I remember seeing, a little while before we’d get a Playstation, so hearing speech was a genuine thrill for me.
 These things imprinted themselves permanently in my memory, unforgettable for my little brain, soaking up as much novelty as it could find.
 I loved spending time with my dad.

 I Was a Cannibal for the FBI

 You’d be forgiven for finding the game itself underwhelming, given the title.
 It’s a very short puzzle game.
 You are an agent working for the FBI.
 You wake up on an island.
 You have a certain number of turns to figure out how to escape before the cannibals find you and boil you in a big pot.
 The first iteration of the game was made in the 80s.
-For now, let’s try our best to overlook the uncomfortable colonial overtones and ‘savage native’ tropes.
+For now, let’s try our best to overlook the, er, uncomfortable colonial overtones and ‘savage native’ stuff.
 It was aiming for something pulpy and camp.

 Here is what I recall about playing this game.
 We spent a long, frustrated afternoon on it.
 For those unfamiliar with parser text adventures from this era, you’d type commands - CLIMB TREE.
 PUSH BOULDER.
 BREAK GLASS.
 Sometimes you’d need to figure out which specific verb the game was looking for to perform a certain task.
 I distinctly remember that we never managed to finish I Was a Cannibal for the FBI because we couldn't work out how to tell the game that we wanted to get into the beached canoe and leave the cannibal-ridden island, resulting in increasingly desperate back-and-forth, like so -